cybnity/foundation-techstack/prototypes-line/v0-stack-integration/proto-asset-control/README.md

   npm start
   ```

+When start process is executed:
-The workstation's default web browser is automatically opened on the React App, and the NodeJS process is started as web application into the command line console.
+  - The workstation's default web browser is automatically opened on the React App, and the NodeJS process is started as web application into the command line console;
-This is a frontend development server started to integrate the API backend functions.
+  - This is a frontend development server started to integrate the API backend functions;

-* With the http://localhost:3000 url called from a web browser, a test of asset creation can be tested to validate the integration chains to the RTS computation unit.
+  - With the http://localhost:3000 url called from a web browser, a test of asset creation can be tested to validate the integration chains to the RTS computation unit.

 * A possible tests execution can be started from shell command line: